 We are opening up our farm Glenaulin and sharing "our bit of bush" with private groups.
 We recognise that when you escape from everyday life to catch up with friends and family you also like be in the bush, soak up all the peace and quiet and have it ALL to yourself.

 We love where we live and we know you will too - whether you like to just chill out in the creek, watch the birds and wallabies laze about, explore our rich history or access our wonderful Lamington National Park backyard.

-Our campsites are tidy bush sites that we will develop as time goes on but in the mean time if you would like to take advantage of our opening prices we look forward to meeting you.
+Our campsite is a tidy bush site that we will develop as time goes on, we look forward to meeting you.

 Sally and Michael Undery.